Fragiadaki lab Research Interests

 2) How does ANKHD1 drive renal and vascular dysfunction?

-We performed a genome-wide RNAi screen in Drosophila, which identified Ankyrin Repeat and Single KH Domain 1 (ANKHD1) to be a key regulator of JAK/STAT.
-Critically, ANKHD1 affected both the transcriptional output and reduced JAK/STAT cytokine receptor levels (Ref-1, Ref-2).
-More recently, I discovered a major role for ANKHD1 in the control of renal cell carcinoma cell division and I showed that this was via direct physical interactions with tumour-suppressor microRNAs (Fragiadaki et al, 2018 + Figure 2).
+We performed a genome-wide RNAi screen in Drosophila, which identified Ankyrin Repeat and Single KH Domain 1 (ANKHD1) as a key regulator of JAK/STAT pathway activity.
+Critically, ANKHD1 controls the transcriptional output while also reducing JAK/STAT cytokine receptor levels (Ref-1, Ref-2).
+More recently, I discovered a major role for ANKHD1 in the control of renal cell carcinoma cell division and I showed that this was via direct physical interactions of ANKHD1 with tumour-suppressor microRNAs (Fragiadaki et al, 2018 + Figure 2).

 More recently my laboratory has uncovered a role for ANKHD1 in controlling vascular tone and function.
 Next-generation sequencing and functional genomics approaches will be used by Ms Areej Alahmandi (PhD student) to discover the molecular mechanisms utilised by ANKHD1 to drive vascular dysfunction in the context of atherothrombosis.